adrydry/Learning-DevOps/30 days devops with Shack.md/Day 2.md

 When we run any maven command, it searchs first for the pom.xml file because it contains all the informations to be used for the application (which dependencies, which plugins,...).

 ## How to create Java based project using maven
+it's a task of developpers to create java project
 - Go to **start.spring.io** to initialize your project
 - select java
 - give a name to your project